 Always cover pans and pots when cooking.
 This won’t just prevent steam escaping, but also saves energy.
 You could also close the kitchen door when cooking to stop steam escaping to other parts of the house.

 Improving your heating and ventilation systems will do a long way to solving condensation issues.
-Install extractor fans in kitchens and bathrooms to reduce moisture.
+Install extractor fans in kitchens to reduce moisture.
 You can pick up powerful cooker hoods for less than £200, so this can be an extremely cost-effective long-term solution.

 Ventilating your home can be as easy as opening a window for at least 15 minutes each morning.
 If you have windows that can be locked in a slightly open position, all the better.